'Role' more than 'Rule' important for today's Civil Servant: Dr Jitendra

-NEW DELHI: Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space and Chairman Indian Institute of Public Administration (IIPA), Dr Jitendra Singh said here today that “Role” more than “Rule” is, what is important for today’s Civil Servant.
+NEW DELHI, July 2 : Union Minister of State (Independent Charge) Development of North Eastern Region (DoNER), MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space and Chairman Indian Institute of Public Administration (IIPA), Dr Jitendra Singh said today that “Role” more than “Rule” is, what is important for today’s Civil Servant.

 The Minister also inaugurated a Lecture Hall named after Late T N Chaturvedi at Indian Institute of Public Administration, IIPA, New Delhi.
 The Minister said that it is a memorable and proud day for him because he had personally had a great reflection, as Chaturvedi was a legendary personality having worked in different capacities during his chequered career.
 Chaturvedi had a multifaceted personality and man of high integrity who served as an IAS officer, CAG of India, twice Member of Parliament (Rajya sabha),Governor and many other assignments.